corintxt/corinfaife-co/pages/draft/ideas.md

 --

-Make year folder for posts
+Make year folder for posts.